hyperledger-archives/ursa-rfcs/text/0002-zmix-api/README.md

 Ursa is beginning to have many primitives that serve to construct a la carte zero-knowledge methods.
 Unfortunately, there hasn't been a project plan until now for organizing and layering these primitives together.

+There are two ways this can be done in Rust: feature flags or subprojects.
+Feature flags alone become complicated as projects grow confusing end consumers.
+Subprojects are great for organizing common features and code but lines become blurred when common features surface.
+Zmix will use the best of both worlds.
+Similar to other rust projects, Zmix will subdivide primitives into subprojects and provide a top level API for easy consumption like Serde, Rand, and Rayon.

+Serde provides a top level API that supports the common features used for serializing and deserializing data in Rust.
+The exact encodings are domain specific and left up to the end user, but included in projects by specifying either features in serde or including subprojects.
+Zmix will be organized in a similar way.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation